gdrosos/bloat-study-artifact/README.md

 Moreover, the source code of each release will also be stored in the following directory:
   `data/sources/{first_letter_of_package_name}/{package_name}/{package_version}/`.

  Finally, the script will produce a JSON file named `data/project_dependencies_final.json` which contains the final dataset of projects and dependencies.
-This file is the final dataset used in the Data Analysis Phase.(Its descriptives are described on the Data Analysis rows of Table 1).
+This file is the final dataset used in the Data Analysis Phase.(Its descriptives are described in the Data Analysis rows of Table 1).
+The structure of this file is detailed in Section [Dataset Description](#dataset-description).

 #### Partial Call Graph Generation of Subset Dataset